elias-muc09/ESP-32-School-Project/README.md

 - the longer ones = GND

-**Don't forget the resisters between every led (you only need them on those wires that dont go to GND, the buzzer dosen't need a resistor) and to secure all cables and other parts**
+**Don't forget the resisters between every led (you only need them on those wires that don't go to GND, the buzzer dosen't need a resistor) and to secure all cables and other parts**

 **Have fun!!!**